Anwarvic/anwarvic.github.io/my_collections/_speech-recognition/CTC.md

 -   $\prod_{t = 1}^{T}\ $: is the probability for a single alignment
     $a_{t}$ step-by-step over all $T$ steps.

-As we can see, we can summarize the objective function as **[the sum of all possible true alignments for the given input]{.ul}**.
+As we can see, we can summarize the objective function as <u><strong>the sum of all possible true alignments for the given input</strong></u>.
 To understand what that means and how the objective function is calculated, let's take a simple example where the input
 $X = \left\lbrack x_{1},x_{2},x_{4},x_{4},x_{5},x_{6} \right\rbrack$ and